HPCguy/Squint/README.md

 For floating point, my HPC compiler is currently always faster than gcc with the above compiler options, by a minimum of 3%.

+That said, make no mistake, my optimizations are all crap and I can do much better.
+I am one may with no resources, so I simply pick the path I see as most interesting.
+If I had the resources to hire a small team, I could do ***much*** better!
 ```
 Below is the assembly language for the tests/shock.c ComputeFaceInfo() function for all three compilers: